The-SaqlainNawaz/The-SaqlainNawaz/README.md

 # Hi there, I'm Saqlain Nawaz 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Student of Computer Science

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning AI
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Professionals
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: to become a good student
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and play Chess

 ### Connect with me: